 Version Major changes in relation to initial version published in 1990 CRIOP (version 2003) Checklists updated in relation to changes in NPD regulations, NPD Guidelines such as YA-711 (Principles for alarm system design) and Human Factors in Control Rooms, ISO-11064 (Ergonomic design of control centres) and NORSOK.
 The scenario methodology has been substantially revised.
 CRIOP (version 2004) Questions related to Drillers Cabin have been incorporated.
 The e-Operations checklist has been developed end tested together with the industry.
 The CRIOP checklists has been simplified and structured.
 The language has been simplified.
 Experience from several CRIOP analyses has been incorporated.
 CRIOP (version 2008) A scenario related to SAS/SIS breakdown in combination with communication breakdown has been added.
 The e-Operations checklist has been integrated in section 4 and relevant references have been added.
 The language has been simplified.
-CRIOP (version 2011) New HSE regulations of 2011-01-01 have been incorporated.
+CRIOP (version 2013) New HSE regulations of 2011-01-01 have been incorporated and updated HSE regulation of 2013-05-24 has been updated.
+Standards related to the use of CCTV has been added.